Making the Most of Remote VR Collaboration

 Perfection can wait.
 When working through the iteration stages of a design, for feasibility checks, etc, designs don’t need to be high quality to view in VR.
 Simple grayscale designs can be perfectly adequate to ‘pop into’ and determine if spatial elements work when put together or sightlines have been improved after an adjustment.

-For some more thoughts on collaborating with VR, check out our whitepaper on integrating VR for greatest ROI.
+For some more information on VR, get in touch with us to schedule a training webinar for a full walkthrough of Yulio here.
 And, if you’re ready to test out the problem-solving capabilities of VR, sign up for a free Yulio account.